Licensed Professional Counselor (LPC)

 If your state requires the NMHCE, expect to be tested using ten clinical simulations designed to ensure your competency in various situations.
 The simulations look at several areas, including diagnostic skills, counseling experience, administration skills, and supervision abilities.
 This exam is offered twice a year—spring and fall—and costs $275.
 You’ll take it on a computer.

 Some states require LPCs to pass the NCE, a 200-question, multiple-choice test taken on paper.
 Out of the 200 questions, 160 are scored 40 questions are unscored questions used to evaluate potential questions for future versions of the test.
 The NCE exam’s topics include ethics, assessment, diagnosis, treatment planning, counseling skills, and interventions.
 The cost to register and take the NCE exam is $275.

 LPC education requirements vary drastically by state.
-Therefore, it’s best to obtain your education and licensure in the state in which you plan to practice.
-If you choose to move states or practice in a neighboring state, there are several out-of-state licensure options.
+Therefore, it’s best to obtain your education and licensure in the state you plan to practice in.
+If you choose to move to a new state or practice in a neighboring state, there are several out-of-state licensure options.

 Several states offer licensure reciprocity, though LPCs may find their new states have different requirements than their previous homes did.

 This doesn’t mean you need to retake the NMHCE or NCE; in most cases, you can ask the board to send your test results to the state you wish to practice in.
 However, you may be required to show you meet all their other requirements and apply and pay for licensure in that state.

 What is the Difference Between Counselor Board Certification and Licensure?

 Board certification helps employers and potential patients recognize mental health professionals who meet the counseling profession’s standards.
 Licensure, on the other hand, is a legal requirement to use specific titles and provide treatment in a particular state.